Skip to main content

 BAS Overview

 The BAS serves as a comprehensive taxation report that consolidates various income categories, including rental income, interest income, and any adjustments carried forward from previous quarters.
-It ensures that all GST obligations and entitlements are accurately reported over time.
-The figures in the BAS often reflect not only current transactions but also corrections and inclusions from prior reporting periods.

 Common Reasons for Discrepancies